qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 Filters in InSpectra Gadget are simply mathematical operations that can be performed on the data.
 The filters thus handle everything from applying offsets to any of the axes, to doing numerical differentiation, smoothing and interpolation.

 - You can add multiple instances of the same filter type, change the order they are applied in and turn them off and on.
-- You can export the data if you need to work with the results in another program/notebook.
+- You can `export the data <https://qcodespp.github.io/offline_plotting.html#exporting-data-and-filters>`__ if you need to work with the results in another program/notebook.
-- You can also `export the filters/settings <https://qcodespp.github.io/offline_plotting.html#exporting-data-and-filters>`__, and load them later on other datasets.
+- You can also export the filters/settings, and load them later on other datasets.
 - Finally, and importantly, you can 'send' the filtered data to the current dataset, to plot it on another axis, or simply use it later.

 Each available filter has up to two options.
 Hover over the relevant box in the app to see a description of the filter and its options, or consult the table below.